 Coins collected here are donated to charity, another great reason to try your luck!

-Things to see and eat in Florence: Admire the city from its tallest point
+View the city from its tallest point

 San Miniato al Monte is one of the highest places in Florence.
 From here you can take wonderful photographs of the city and the Arno river.
 It’s also possible to visit the Basilica of San Miniato al Monte, a masterpiece of Florentine Romanesque architecture.
 Here you will see one of the oldest sundials still working in Europe.
 The floor depicts a marble zodiac dating back to 1207.
 Only 2011 it was discovered that for a few moments, at noon during the summer solstice, the Cancer sign is illuminated by a sunbeam.

-Things to see and eat in Florence: Wolf down a juicy Fiorentina steak
+Wolf down a juicy Fiorentina steak

 The Fiorentina steak is the pride of Tuscany.
 It is a T-bone (it has a T-shaped bone in the center) of Chianina meat, a local breed known for the delicious flavor of its meat.
 The particular flavor of the Fiorentina steak is due to careful maturation that lasts at least two weeks in special refrigeration cells.
 It has to be 5-6 cm high and is cooked rare (don’t even try to ask for it to be well done!).